 Tax Tips for Higher Education

-Denali Christian College (DCC) is a private college exempt under Internal Revenue Code section 501(c)(3) and section 170(b)(1)(A)(ii).
+The IRS is looking closely at substantiation of employee expenses and reimbursements.
+Does your institution have proper policies/procedures in place?
+Saltwater Christian College (SCC) is a private college exempt under Internal Revenue Code section 501(c)(3) and 170(b)(1)(A)(ii).
 They are required to file Form 990 annually.
 Their CFO and Accounting team were work through our “tax checklist” when they came to these two questions…read more